 Emmeline Pankhurst was also crassly insensitive.
 She failed to appreciate how her campaign for the enfranchisement of upper class women would be received by working-class men.
 This was the era when the labour movement was becoming established and these men knew that votes for upper class women would only entrench the ruling class hegemony.
 On one occasion she addressed a group of coal miners in somewhat insulting terms.
 She wrote afterwards..the ring of men grew closer, I looked at them in their drab clothes smeared with yellow pit clay and they appeared so underfed, so puny and sodden that a poignant pity swept over me.
 That pity did not, however, extend to compassionate language and with a staggering lack of psychological insight she stupidly and imperiously cried – are none of you men?
 The atmosphere quickly became ugly, not because of misogyny but because she came campaigning for rights for her self and her kind (toffs) while not recognising their rights.
 She was lucky to escape unscathed.

 During the 1926 general strike for better pay and conditions Emmeline Pankhurst, who was virulently right-wing, took part in strike breaking.
 Subsequently she was selected as a parliamentary candidate for the Conservative party.
 Something that George Monbiot appears to have overlooked.

-So, returning to the question posed by George, how many of the social movements he presented would you place on the left?
-The answer is that one, the suffragettes, could be placed on the right and the Pankhursts in particular were virulently reactionary.
+So, returning to the question posed by George, how many of the social movements he presented would you place on the right?
+The answer is that one, the suffragettes, could be placed on the far right and the Pankhursts in particular were virulently reactionary.
 Remember, that while the suffragettes were campaigning for ‘respectable women’ to get the vote the the labour movement and the trade unions advocated universal suffrage.
 The role of the suffragettes in achieving that social transformation has been overstated, it took the slaughter of men in their thousands during WW1 to bring about that social change.